 Find Your Way to a Better Life with the Palm Beach Institute Today

 Not only is resentment an unhealthy and burdensome feeling, but it serves to jeopardize one’s success in recovery.
 As such, it’s important to process one’s resentments, anger, and other negative emotions so as to further fortify one’s sobriety and ensure long-term recovery.
 However, if you or someone you love is suffering from chemical dependency, the Palm Beach Institute can help.
-Call today to speak with one of our experienced recovery specialists who offer free consultations and assessments in order to match those addicted to alcohol and drugs to the treatments or programs that will best meet their individual recovery needs.
+Call us at 855-534-3574 or contact us online today to speak with one of our experienced recovery specialists who offer free consultations and assessments in order to match those addicted to alcohol and drugs to the treatments or programs that will best meet their individual recovery needs.